How to Change Your Marriage Contract

-Once the court is satisfied that the requirements have been met, it may order that the existing matrimonial property system may no longer apply to their marriage and authorize them to enter into a Notarial contract by which their future matrimonial property system is to be regulated on such conditions as the court may think fit.
+Once the court is satisfied that the requirements have been met, it will authorize the parties to enter into a Notarial contract regulating their changed future matrimonial property type.

 The procedure and cost of the application.